Pediatric Pharmacy Association (PPA)

-The vision of PPA is to the leading the promotion of safe and effective medication use in children.
-The mission of PPA is to promote this safe and effective medication use in children through Collaboration, Advocacy, Research, and Education.
+The vision of PPA is to be the leading pharmacy association promoting safe and effective medication use in children.
+The mission of PPA is to advance pediatric pharmacy practice, support the health and wellbeing of children, and promote safe and effective medication use in children through Collaboration, Advocacy, Research, and Education.
 PPA provides members and non-members opportunities to stay up-to-date on the latest in pediatric pharmacy and ways to learn more about medication use in children.
-We aim to accomplish this through a variety of events such as guest lecturers in various pediatric settings, residency panels, shadowing and volunteering opportunities.
+We aim to accomplish this through a variety of events such as guest lecturers from various pediatric pharmacy settings, residency panels, and shadowing and volunteering opportunities.

 Student Organization: $10

 National PPA: $45

 *Subject to change depending on impact of COVID-19)

 - Are there points requirements for PPA?

 No, we do not have a set number of points.
 We just ask that you attend as many events as you can and that you are attentive and willing to participate fully.
 We also highly encourage that all members attend fundraising events and strive to volunteer for at least one opportunity to give back to the community.

 - Is it mandatory to join national PPA in order to be apart of this organization?

 No, you are just required to pay local dues.
 Becoming a member of national PPA is optional; however, is encouraged so you can stay up to date with the latest in pediatric pharmacy.